THE ELECTED BOARD MEMBERS

 Jackie Ingram is an instructor in the Language, Literacy and Special Populations department at Sam Houston State University where she teaches literacy courses for undergraduate and master's students.
 Prior to working in higher education, Jackie taught in Texas public education for 15 years.
 In addition to serving as an Elected Board Member for the Texas Association for Literacy Education, she serves as the chair for Membership Tracking.
 Jackie maintains an active scholarly agenda publishing and presenting at the local, state, regional, and national levels.
 Jackie received her bachelor's degree in Interdisciplinary Studies and her master's degree in Curriculum and Instruction from Texas A&M University, and her Doctorate of Education in Literacy from Sam Houston State University.

 Sonja Gaddy has over 16 years of teaching experience in both private and public school settings.
-She holds a B.S. in Elementary Education with a minor in Mathematics from Texas Woman’s University.
-Sonja is currently pursuing an M.Ed. with a concentration in Reading and Writing from Texas Wesleyan University.
-Current interests include finding solutions that will eliminate disparities in reading instruction among socioeconomic and demographic groups, as well as fostering community utilization of public library services.
+She holds a Bachelor of Science in Elementary Education with a minor in Mathematics from Texas Woman’s University and a Masters of Education with a concentration in Reading and Writing from Texas Wesleyan University.
+Her interests include finding solutions to eliminate disparities in reading instruction among socioeconomic and demographic groups, as well as supporting community-based literacy programs and public library services.